CAASM Use Case #12 – Finding Obsolete Devices

 Et voila!
 But now what?

-Taking action with Axonius enforcement actions
+Taking action with CAASM enforcement actions

 1. Notify: Send alerts via email, Slack, or Teams (because who doesn’t love a good “we found a dinosaur” notification?)